AndreSantos03/AndreSantos03-Y3S1-ProgFuncionalLogica2/README.md

 ### a) Data types that define the structure of the imperative programming language

-Data types that define the structure of the imperative programming language for the assignment:

 `Aexp` represents arithmetic expressions, including literals, variables, additions, subtractions, multiplications, divisions, and boolean literals for true and false.

 ```haskell